 Following the brilliance of the phase begins the “Waning” as the reflected light begins to decrease.
 Starting with the Waning Gibbous until it reaches half illumination which at that point is called the Third Quarter.
 Following the Third Quarter we have the Waning Crescent bringing everything full circle until we have the New Moon once again.

 Did you know that the Waxing Gibbous Moon (the period between the First Quarter and the Full Moon), is actually considered to be a secondary moon phase?
 That’s why you don’t generally see it as a part of the regular solar calendar.

 What makes this phase unique is that the Waxing Gibbous moon can rise anytime between Noon and Sunset, and the large amount of reflected light shines so brightly you can see it even during daylight hours.
+In other words, this phase is working overtime.
 You have definitively seen a pale Moon on a bright blue sky before and chances are you were looking at a Waxing Gibbous.

 Note: If you need to quickly identify if the Moon is Waxing or Waning remember that the white of Moon will be on the left during Waning and on the right during Waxing.